-State of Washington Workforce Training and Education Coordinating Board

-128 10th Ave., P.O.
-Box 43105

-Olympia, WA 98504-3105
+State of Washington Workforce Training and Education Coordinating Board 128 10th Ave., P.O.
+Box 43105 Olympia, WA 98504-3105 360-753-5662

-360-753-5662

-Schools accredited by the Accrediting Commission of Career Schools and Colleges of Technology must have a procedure and operational plan for handling student complaints.
 If a student feels that the College has not adequately addressed a complaint or concern, the student may consider contacting the Accrediting Commission.
 All complaints considered by the Commission must be in written form, with permission from the complainant(s) for the Commission to forward a copy of the complaint to the College for a response.
 The complainant(s) will be kept informed as to the status of the complaint as well as the final resolution by the Commission.
 A copy of the Commission's Complaint Form is available at the College and may be obtained by contacting the College President.
 Please direct all inquiries to: